-Whether you’re a parent working from home while taking care of kids, an employee on the frontlines, or someone dealing with grief and loss, everyone’s mental health continues to be affected by the pandemic.
-While it can be difficult to ask for help, there are a variety of resources available to assist you as an MSU employee.
+Everyone’s mental health continues to be affected by the pandemic.
+While it can be difficult to ask for help, there are a variety of resources available to assist the MSU community.

 Support Groups and Learning Opportunities

 The following virtual courses and meetups are available (some require registration) from MSU Health4U and the MSU WorkLife Office:

 - MSU Grief and Loss Support: Specialized counselors facilitate weekly online support sessions on Tuesdays for those experiencing grief and loss.